-The National Association is responsible for submitting the application form(s) and remains ultimately responsible for the proper organisation and running of the WTT Tournament.
+The National Association is responsible for submitting the application and remains ultimately responsible for the organisation and running of the WTT Tournament.
 Prior to supporting and submitting a Tournament application a National Association must be fully appraised of the proposed Tournament site and organisation and be satisfied they meet the necessary requirements and standards for the intended level of Tournament.

-All information regarding Tournament sites, dates and draw sizes must be provided on the official Tournament Application Form.
-Completed Tournament Application Forms, signed by the National Association and the Tournament Organiser(s), must be submitted to the appropriate Service Bureau (Tennis Europe for European National Association, USTA for US Tournaments and the ITF for National Associations from all other regions) a minimum of twelve (12) weeks for W/M15 and W/M25 or sixteen (16) weeks for W40, W60, W80, and W100 prior to the start date of the Tournament (defined as the Monday of the Tournament Week).
-See Table for further information on Tournament deadlines.
+All information regarding Tournament sites, dates and draw sizes must be provided using the new Tournament Management System (TMS).
+Completed Tournament Applications, approved by the National Association and the Tournament Organiser(s), must be submitted via TMS to the appropriate Service Bureau (Tennis Europe for European National Associations, USTA for US Tournaments and the ITF for National Associations from all other regions) a minimum of twelve (12) weeks for W/M15 and W35/M25 or sixteen (16) weeks for W50, W75, and W100 prior to the start date of the Tournament (defined as the Monday of the Tournament Week).